gregjd/gregjd.github.io/_posts/2017-08-03-types-of-federal-lands.md

 ---
 title: "National parks, forests, wildlife refuges, and other lands: What's the difference?"
+twitter_title: "National parks, forests, wildlife refuges, and other lands: What's what?"
 description: Four federal agencies manage lands in different ways for different uses.
 image: /images/el-yunque-nf-entrance-sign.jpg
 ---